ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 ### 2.3.3 Stability first

 Trip.com provides online booking services worldwide with 7x24h, so at any time of any day, business service down would lead to instantaneous losses to the company.
+So, we
-So, we can’t risk letting foundational services like networking to restart itself by the simple “fast failure” rule, but favor necessary human interventions and decisions.
+**<mark>can’t risk letting foundational services like networking to restart itself by the simple “fast failure”</mark>** rule, but favor necessary human interventions and decisions.

 When failure arises, we'd like services such as Cilium to be more patient, just wait there and keep the current business uninterrupted, letting system developers and